Israeli Diplomats Assail Schumer's Remarks: 'Disgusted'

 "It is grotesque and hypocritical for Americans who hyperventilate about interference in our own democracy to call for the removal of the democratically elected leader of Israel," McConnell said in his own floor rebuttal.

-House Speaker Mike Johnson, R-La., called Schumer’s remarks “highly inappropriate,” and House Foreign Affairs Committee Chairman Michael McCaul, R-Texas, said Schumer should apologize for his “very inappropriate” remarks.
+House Speaker Mike Johnson, R-La., called Schumer's remarks "highly inappropriate," and House Foreign Affairs Committee Chair Michael McCaul, R-Texas, said Schumer should apologize for his "very inappropriate" remarks.

 National security communications adviser John Kirby told reporters that Schumer, who he said "feels strongly about this," gave the White House advance notice of his speech.
 Kirby did not elaborate as to whether President Joe Biden agreed with Schumer.